 - If that’s not close enough for you, then have a look at these Viator excursion options.

-Both West and South Maui offer the sunniest weather on the island.
+Both the west and south coast offer the sunniest weather on the island because they are located on the island’s leeward side.
 Still, there’s a bit of difference, especially during the winter months.
-The more north, the higher your chance of rain while the weather in South Maui tends to be drier.
+That’s because the West Maui mountains lift and cool the moist ocean air coming from the northern coast (windward side), making it condense into rain.
+The more north, the higher your chance of rain while the weather in the south tends to be drier.
 We even noticed how it was raining in Kapalua when we just arrived from sunny Kaanapali, in the beginning of April.
 South Maui has the lowest chance of rain, Kapalua the highest.

 Our preferred place to stay in Maui